plomino/Plomino/ROBOTTEST.md

 #TODO should be able to use docker logs to see when its ready, or have some other test. ```docker-compose -f docker-compose.test.yml -p grid logs -f robot-server``` should work but doesn't

-and then you got two options to run the tests:
+and then you have two options to run the tests:

 i. run all robot tests